isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 - vulgar, obscene or offensive
 - prohibited (e.g: Temasek)

-If your preferred business name is not available, you may submit an appeal.
-You will need to upload the necessary documents to support your appeal when reserving your business name.
+You may submit an appeal if you have the necessary approval for names that are identical or prohibited.
+You will need to upload the supporting documents to support your appeal.

 To improve your chances of a successful application, read our [business name guidelines](https://www.acra.gov.sg/docs/default-source/default-document-library/how-to-guides/lodging-complaints/acra's-policy-statement-on-the-treatment-of-business-names-and-name-complaints.pdf){:target="_blank"} for more details.

 #### How to reserve your business name

-After checking your desired name with the E-Adviser, you can reserve it for up to 120 days before registering your business.
+After checking your desired name with the e-Adviser, you can reserve it for up to 120 days before registering your business.
 The name will be released after the reservation period.

 There are two ways to reserve your business name:

-1) [Log in to GoBusiness](https://www.google.com.sg/){:target="_blank"} with your Singpass or Corppass to submit the application online, or
+1) Log in to BizFile+ [here](https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx#/){:target="_blank"} with your SingPass or CorpPass to submit the application online, or

 2) Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.